What is UAT?

 - No Showstoppers, High, Medium defects in System Integration Test Phase -

-- Only Cosmetic error are acceptable before UAT
+- Only Cosmetic error is acceptable before UAT

 - Regression Testing should be completed with no major defects